 3. Almond milk is lower in calories than oat milk

-For those who are actively seeking to manage their weight, Harris-Pincus says almond milk may be a better alternative milk choice because it’s much lower in calories than oat milk.
+For those who are actively seeking to manage their weight, Harris-Pincus says almond milk may be a better alternative milk choice because it's much lower in calories than oat milk.
 For example, a cup of unsweetened Silk oat milk has 60 calories while a cup of unsweetened almond milk by the same brand has 30 calories.
+Of course, this all depends on which product you purchase.

 Below are three oat milk and three almond milk picks, all of which are unsweetened, have simple ingredients, and are fortified—keeping with Harris-Pincus's advice of what to look for.